klembot/twinejs/README.md

 -   [Snowman](https://github.com/klembot/snowman)
 -   [SugarCube](https://github.com/tmedwards/sugarcube-2)

+#### BUILDS

+Binary packages for Twine are available on the [Releases](https://github.com/klembot/twinejs/releases) tab for Windows, MacOS and Linux.
+Community-created builds exist on other platforms, such as the Snap Store or Arch User Repository.
+As always, only install from sources you trust.

 ### INSTALL

 Run `npm install` at the top level of the directory to install all goodies.